bruceho293/CAD-USD-Prediction/README.md

 Drawbacks:
 + The network seems to be only capable of predicting the absolute value of the dollar change; therefore does not specify if the dollar will increase or decrease.
+This is the result from using the sigmoid function as the activation function which returns a value between 0 and 1.